 Skirts have always had a special place in fashion history as both a high and low fashion item.
-The 1940s, due to fabric rationing during the war, created limited wardrobes for women.
+Due to fabric rationing during the war, the 1940s created limited wardrobes for women.
 The 1940s skirt became not just a casual clothing item, but one that all other wardrobe elements revolved around.
 They were the foundation item of every look a 1940s woman wore in daily life.

 WWII 1940s Skirts

 1940s skirts were simple styles.
 War rationing and restrictions in 1941-44 put a ban on the frills and ruffles popular on 1930s skirts.
 To save on fabric, hemlines rose to just below the knee.
 Hems could be no more than 2 inches wide.
 Thin belts may have had to stay in place without belt loops, too, and pockets were not allowed.

 Fabrics were generally wool and rayon blends for both summer and winter.
 Colors were drab blues, grey, green, and brown.
 See 1940s fashion colors and fabrics here.

 Although the width was limited to a 78 inch sweep, skirts generally were made with much less fabric.
 The silhouette was a boxy A-line.
 Placed at the natural waist, it hung smooth over the hips with a slight flare at the hem.
 These skirts were wide enough to move in, but never very full or very tight.